open-source-tabletop/scraplands/building-a-team.md

 ---

 Players build their team by selecting a number of cars from the list below and upgrading them with weapons, armour, and abilities, and then paying the cost in credits for them.
 When adding upgrades to a car you may not spend more on upgrades than the initial cost of the car.
-Games of Scraplands Showdown are best played at 1000 credits for small games, 1500 credits for medium sized games, and 2000 credits for large games.
+Games of Scraplands are best played at 1000 credits for small games, 1500 credits for medium sized games, and 2000 credits for large games.

 ## Cars